sumed-h/Group-3/README.md

    We conducted linear regression analysis with seven model specifications.
 The adjusted R-squared scores in all seven models stayed low, at between 0.4 and 0.5 (Figure 1).
 This tells us that these models, regardless of specification, explain only 40–50% of the entire variation in house prices.
 This means more than half of the housing price movement is explained by other variables or is captured by types of models other than a linear regression model.
    Additionally, the dataset we used had strong multicollinearity.
 Because most of the data were related to features of houses, such as the number of bedrooms and size of each house’s living space, each variable was strongly correlated with the others.
 Given the strong collinearity in the dataset, we decided to choose a single linear regression model against housing grade as our inferential model for the clients.

-## Figure 1
+  **Figure 1**
 ![graph1](./Images/adj_r2.png)

+  ### Predictive Model: Model to support Zillow's price prediction for a new house

-   Using infomation gleaned from the ols models, we made a several predictive models.
+   Using infomation gleaned from the inferential models, we made a several predictive models.
 However the models we made performed less well than the model currently in use by our client.